shilpa0617/Spam-mail-detection/README.md

 # Spam-mail-detection
 Spam Mail Detection is an important application of machine learning, which involves building a model to detect spam mails.
 By using supervised learning techniques, we aim to accurately classify emails as either spam (0) or legitimate (1).
-Logistic Regression is one of the most popular machine learning algorithms used for this task
+Logistic Regression is one of the most popular machine learning algorithms used for this task.

 ## Key steps
 1. **Importing Dependencies:**